-- Looked after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
+- Looked-after children and children who were previously looked-after, but ceased to be so because, immediately after being looked-after, they became subject to an adoption, child arrangements or special guardianship order.
 Also, children who appear to have been in state care outside England and ceased to be in state care as a result of adoption (internationally adopted). - 2.
 Families who have exceptional medical or social needs that make it essential that their child attends Trinity St Stephen Church of England First School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family. - 3.
 Children with a normal home address within the school's catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4.
 Children with a normal home address in the school's catchment area. - 5.
 Children with a normal home address outside the school's catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 6.
 All other children.

-Admissions criteria for Reception entry: White Waltham CE Academy
+3.2.24.
+Oversubscription criteria for Reception entry: White Waltham CE Academy

 Please refer to their website for the full admissions policy.
-It is your responsibility to read the full policy on the school's website before making your application
+It is your responsibility to read the full policy on the school's website before making your application.

-School details

-Type of school: Academy

 Address: Waltham Road, White Waltham, Maidenhead, SL6 3SG

-DfE code: 868/3050

-Admission number: 30

 Headteacher: Mrs Denham

-Age range: 4 to 11

-SIF required: Yes

 Email: office@whitewaltham.org

 Website: www.whitewalthamschool.co.uk

-Telephone: 01628 822533

-Children with a statement of special educational need or with an education, health and care plan naming White Waltham CE Academy will always be offered places.
-If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below.
+Children with an EHCP naming White Waltham CE Academy will always be offered places.
+If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

-- 1. Looked after children.
-This includes a looked after child or a child who was previously looked after, but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- 1. Looked-after children.
+This includes a 'looked-after child' or a child who was previously looked-after, but immediately after being looked-after became subject to an adoption, child arrangements, or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Families who have exceptional medical or social needs that make it essential that their child attends White Waltham CE Academy rather than any other school. - 3.
-Children with a normal home address in the designated area of the school defined by the map available on the school's website. - 4.
-Children with a normal home address outside the designated area defined by the map in the map available on the school's website with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 5.
+Children with a normal home address in the designated area of the school. - 4.
+Children with a normal home address outside the designated area with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 5.
 Children where a parent is an active member of a Christian church. - 6.
 Children where a parent is employed by the Academy Trust, on this site. - 7.
-Children with a normal home address within the former Ecclesiastical Parishes of White Waltham and Shottesbrooke (see map on school's website). - 8.
+Children with a normal home address within the former Ecclesiastical Parishes of White Waltham and Shottesbrooke. - 8.
 All other children.